 The U.S. Department of State mandates that all J-1 Scholars and their J-2 dependents have and maintain adequate health insurance.
 If you are receiving a salary from UC Merced, you may be entitled to health insurance as part of your compensation package.
 Check with your hosting school to see if you are eligible.

-Effective September 1st, 2014, all J-1 Visiting Scholars must obtain health insurance coverage through the UC Merced Visiting Scholar Injury and Sickness Plan, unless you are eligible for UC Merced Sponsored Postdoctoral insurance benefits, or UC Merced Full or Mid-Level insurance benefits.
+Effective September 1st, 2014, all J-1 Visiting Scholars must obtain health insurance coverage through the UC Merced Visiting Scholar Benefit Plan, unless you are eligible for UC Merced Sponsored Postdoctoral insurance benefits, or UC Merced Full or Mid-Level insurance benefits.
 Please visit the Garnett-Powers website to:

 - Enroll in the insurance program, or